GEMTASK/shared-components/test/src/assets/kopi.md

 Kopi is a small, immutable, 100% async programming language.
 It provides several literal types, uses patterns for destructuring and matching values, and supports lazy streams and coroutines.

-Within this document, you can edit any code which has a value just below it, and see the updated results.
+Within this document, you can edit any code which has a value just below it and see the updated result.

 ### Small